edmundmk/kenaf/doc/BytecodeReference.md

     AB  [        - |        a |        r |      SWP ]   SWP r, a

 The `MOV` instruction copies the value from register `a` into register `r`.
-The `SWP` instruction swaps the values of the two registers.
+The `SWP` instruction swaps the values in the two registers.

 ## Constant Loading